glouppe/info8006-introduction-to-ai/lecture6.md

 class: middle

-Notice that factors that do not depend on the variables in the summations can be factored out, hence avoiding building the whole joint distribution before marginalizing out:
+Notice that factors that do not depend on the variables in the summations can be factored out, which means that marginalization does not necessarily have to be done at the end:

 $$\begin{aligned}
 P(B|j,m) &\propto \sum\_e \sum\_a P(B)P(e)P(a|B,e)P(j|a)P(m|a) \\\\